Questions about Secure by Design

 What Secure by Design is

-They undertook a discovery project, conducting pilots and user research to understand the problem and set clear objectives.
+It undertook a discovery project, conducting pilots and user research to understand the problem and set clear objectives.
 The approach was drafted and tested through close collaboration with a diverse group of stakeholders including:

 - a cross-government working group containing digital and security colleagues from departments and arm’s-length bodies (ALBs)